An Information-Theoretic Analysis of Continuous-Time Control and Filtering Limitations by the I-MMSE Relationships: Fundamental Limitations of Control

-Before we present the trade-off properties of $\bar{I}(e; x_0, c)$, the definitions of feedback capacity and channel capacity are given below \citep{Kadota_TIT_1971a, Ihara_1993, Weissman_TIT_2013}.
-For the feedback channel described by \eqref{Gen_Ctrl_Err} and \hyperref[fig1]{Fig.~1}, we define the ({\it information}) {\it feedback capacity}\footnote{In this paper, we adopt the mutual information version of feedback capacity.
-The definition of (operational) feedback capacity from a coding-theorem perspective can be found in the work of \cite{Kim_TIT_2006} and \cite{Weissman_TIT_2013}.} $\mathcal{C}_f := \sup_{(x_0, c)} \bar{I}(e; x_0, c)$ as the supremum of total information rate over all admissible messages, i.e., initial state $x_0$ and command signal $c_0^t$.
+Before we present the trade-off properties of $\bar{I}(e; x_0, c)$, the definitions of feedback capacity and channel capacity are first given.
+For the feedback channel described in \eqref{Gen_Ctrl_Err} and \hyperref[fig1]{Fig.~1}, we define the ({\it information}) {\it feedback capacity}\footnote{In this paper, we adopt the mutual information version of feedback capacity following \cite{Kadota_TIT_1971a} and \cite{Ihara_1993}.
+In comparison, the definition of (operational) feedback capacity from a coding-theorem perspective can be found in the work of \cite{Kim_TIT_2006} and \cite{Weissman_TIT_2013}.} $\mathcal{C}_f := \sup_{(x_0, c, u)} \bar{I}(e; x_0, c)$ as the supremum of total information rate over all admissible pairs of $(x_0, c_0^t)$ and $u_0^t$.
 For the same channel without feedback, when the control input is subject to the power constraint, $\mathbb{E}[u_\tau^\top u^{}_\tau] \leq \rho(\tau), \forall \tau \in [0, t]$, we define the {\it channel capacity} $\mathcal{C}:= \sup_{\mathbb{E}[u_\tau^\top u^{}_\tau] \leq \rho(\tau)} \bar{I}(e; u)$ as the supremum of input-output mutual information rate $\bar{I}(e; u)$.
-The following theorem shows that the total information rate must be sandwiched between the feedback capacity $\mathcal{C}_f$ and mutual information rate $\bar{I}(e; x_0)$. \begin{thm} For the control systems described by (\ref{Gen_Ctrl_Dyn})-(\ref{Gen_Ctrl_Err}) and \hyperref[fig1]{Fig. 1}, the total information rate $\bar{I}(e; x_0, c)$ is bounded by
+The following theorem derived from \hyperref[prop32]{Proposition} \ref{prop32} shows that the information rate $\bar{I}(e; x_0, c)$ must be sandwiched between the feedback capacity $\mathcal{C}_f$ and the mutual information rate $\bar{I}(e; x_0)$. \begin{thm} For the control system described by (\ref{Gen_Ctrl_Dyn})-(\ref{Gen_Ctrl_Err}) and \hyperref[fig1]{Fig. 1}, the total information rate $\bar{I}(e; x_0, c)$ is bounded by

 where $\bar{I}(e; x_0, c) = \bar{I}(e; x_0)$ if $e_0^t$ and $c_0^t$ are conditionally independent given $x_0$, {i.e.}, $c_0^t - x_0 - e_0^t$ forms a Markov chain.
 When the control input $u_0^t$ is further constrained by $\mathbb{E}[u_\tau^\top u^{}_\tau] \leq \rho(\tau), \forall \tau \in [0, t]$, the total information rate $\bar{I}(e; x_0, c)$ satisfies